gurditsingh/hydeout/_posts/test.md

 To handle skewness in join one option is perform `mapside` Join. but the constraint is in advance we know the skewed keys and skewed data will be fit in memory for `mapside` join.

  - We need to filter out the skewed keys from both the data frames which will be joined later and create separate skewed and nonSkewed data frames .
- - We need to broadcast the filtered data frames which having skewed keys.
+ - On skewed data frames, we need to broadcast the filtered data frames which having skewed keys.
  -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkyNTU3OTU2NSwtNzM2OTQ2MDAwLC0xOD
+eyJoaXN0b3J5IjpbLTM1Nzk1OTc1OSwtNzM2OTQ2MDAwLC0xOD
 g4ODgxODIwLDE5NjA1MzM0NzcsLTgxNzc4OTAyLC0xODEyMjM5
 MzczLDI0ODUwMTU1NSwtODg5MzUwNzgzLDIwNjIzMzg1NDAsOD
 QzNDk1ODUwLC0xMTczNjIzNjE0LC0xMDI3MzIxODA3LDEyMzQy